-In the area of Governance, we take pride in our culture that emphasizes high moral and ethical values and conducting business with honesty, integrity, and a passion for excellence.
+In the area of corporate Governance and Compliance, we take pride in our culture that emphasizes high moral and ethical values and conducting business with honesty, integrity, and a passion for excellence.
 The first "E" in "WE CARE" stands for Ethics, and the Company believes in the importance of reinforcing our ethical policies and procedures with the "tone from the top".
-The Company has adopted policies and procedures, including a Code of Ethics and Business Conduct (which was updated in 2021) and undertakes regular compliance training for personnel, as well as providing clear messaging from our executives.
-Our CEO has been recognized for his expertise in this area and is frequently asked to speak on this topic at local business schools, including the Kellogg School of Management at Northwestern and Marquette University.
+The Company has adopted policies and procedures, including a Code of Ethics and Business Conduct (which was updated in 2021), a Whistleblower Response Policy, and a Human Rights Policy modeled after suggestions from the United Nations.
+We train teammates at least annually on compliance and continue to provide clear messaging supporting the need for compliance and ethics in the executive and leadership levels.
+Our CEO has been recognized for his focus on ethical leadership and is frequently asked to speak on this topic at local business schools, including the Kellogg School of Management at Northwestern and Marquette University.

 Additionally, the Company has established a "Compliance Committee," which is comprised of members of Oil-Dri leadership as well as the personnel charged with the oversight of trade, regulatory, and anti-corruption matters.
-The Compliance Committee meets quarterly.
+The Compliance Committee meets quarterly, shares risks and mitigation experience, and emphasizes the need for all leaders in attendance to carry the compliance message throughout their organizations.